Is Cedar Good For Outdoor Use? All You Need To Know!

 Cedar is a porous softwood.
 Therefore, it absorbs a lot of stains if the stain is directly applied on cedar wood without applying a pre-stain wood conditioner.

-Applying wood conditioner, will limit the absorption of wood stain to the cedar wood and save wasting unnecessary amount of wood stain by making a thin layer of stain.
+Applying wood conditioner, will limit the absorption of wood stain to the cedar wood and save wasting an unnecessary amount of wood stain by making a thin layer of stain.

 A thin layer of stain is efficient in drying and causes fewer troubles.